OpenNebula/docs/source/user/virtual_resource_management/vm_guide_2.rst

     $ onevm attachnic 2 --network net_172

-After the operation you should see two NICs 0 and 1:
+After the operation you should see two NICs, 0 and 1:

 .. code::